-As previously mentioned in this series, site structure, navigation and internal linking are critically important in terms of SEO for a number of reasons:
+As previously mentioned in this series, site structure, navigation and internal linking are critically important in terms of SEO implementation for a number of reasons:

 You should review your site structure and internal linking at two stages during your website design and development process: